MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/get-started-with-gia.md

 For more information, see [Create an application user](/power-platform/admin/create-users-assign-online-security-roles#create-an-application-user)

-If the default language of your Dataverse is not English:
+If the default language of your Dataverse installation is not English:

 1. Go to **Advanced Setting > Administration > Languages**.
 1. Select *English* (LanguageCode=1033) and select **Apply**.